 Welcome to the student section of the Association for Applied Sport Psychology website.
-As you browse through this section you will not only be exposed to the students who have taken on leadership positions within the Association, but more importantly you will be privy to the excellent projects and ideas that have been primarily spearheaded by the student members of AASP.
+As you browse through this section you will not only be exposed to the students who have taken on leadership positions within the Association, but more importantly you will see all the excellent projects and ideas that have been primarily spearheaded by AASP student members.

 Students represent about 40% of the total membership of the Association, but students are 100% of its future.
 As a result, student members in AASP are excellent in teaching, research, service, and applied aspects of sport and performance psychology with the intentions of becoming qualified and competent professionals in this field.